Kitchen Essentials: Two Pans and One Cover

 Kyocera makes cookware that is lightweight and durable.
 We tested their 10-inch ceramic nonstick fry pan constructed with stainless-steel handles riveted on an all-aluminum body weighing 1.96 pounds.
 The pan is coated with their proprietary nonstick ceramic which is 50% harder than steel and close to diamond in hardness.
 The smooth, polished surface resists germs and is impervious to acids, oils, and salt so cleaning up is easy and it will not be damaged by cooking.
 It is free of PTFE, PFOA, lead, cadmium, fluorine, and heavy metals.
 Kyocera is oven-safe up to 400°F. While the ceramic is tough and durable we recommend using silicone or wooden utensils to avoid scratching and wearing out the pan.

 We were initially skeptical but found that this pan was a powerhouse.
-Nothing stuck even reducing our oil usage.
+Nothing stuck (even reducing our oil usage).
 The only downside is that it is not dishwasher safe, but since it is easy to wash it was not a concern.

 Kyocera products are available online.

-Yosuka Carbon Steel
+Yosukata Carbon Steel

-The Yosuka Pre-Seasoned Black carbon steel skillet is made of 14-gauge black carbon steel, with a removable beechwood handle.
+The Yosukata Pre-Seasoned Black carbon steel skillet is made of 14-gauge black carbon steel, with a removable beechwood handle.
 The pan heats up quickly and evenly.
 It weighs 2.5 pounds and has a 10.25-inch diameter, 2-inch height, and 1.8-quart capacity.
 There is no added nonstick coating, and it is PFAO- and PTFE-free.
 Because the handle is removable the pan can be put directly into the oven.
 Carbon steel is structurally tough and conducts heat well.
 It is great for high-heat cooking methods, as well as traditional cooking.

-Yosuka pan is beautifully designed, with a stylish beechwood handle, and wonderful craftsmanship including three rivets attaching the handle to the base.
+Yosukata pan is beautifully designed, with a stylish beechwood handle, and wonderful craftsmanship including three rivets attaching the handle to the base.

 Some Maintenance is Required

-Like their wok, the Yosuka carbon steel skillet needs to be seasoned to get its non-stick properties.
+Like their wok, the Yosukata carbon steel skillet needs to be seasoned to get its non-stick properties.
 Seasoning prevents food from sticking by creating a layer of oil, called patina which creates its nonstick quality (the heat breaks down into polymers that fill the microscopic pores in the metal’s surface making it nonstick).

 Carbon steel needs to be cared for to prevent rusting.
 After use, it needs to be washed and dried.
 Food residue, especially acidic sauces, can ruin the nonstick coating.
 (It is safe to cook with acidic ingredients but do not store the leftovers in the pan.)
 If rust appears, remove the spot and re-season your skillet.